Iterating Fun - Simon Newstead

 Little Big Planet and Minecraft just had a love child…

 This was the most awe inspiring demo at the event.
-Microsoft’s ambitious game creation platform is a joy to play with: the first time you swipe your finger and literally create worlds of ice and forests before your eyes takes your breath away.
+Microsoft’s ambitious game creation is a joy to play with: the first time you swipe your finger and literally create worlds of ice and forests before your eyes takes your breath away.

 3/ Octodad